yggdrasil-network/yggdrasil-go/src/config/SECURITY.md

 All file operations now use validated paths:

 - **Config File Reading/Writing**: All `os.ReadFile()` and `os.WriteFile()` operations use validated paths
-- **Backup File Creation**: Backup paths are also validated to prevent attacks
 - **Directory Creation**: Directory paths are cleaned before `os.MkdirAll()` operations
 - **Private Key Loading**: Private key file paths are validated in `postprocessConfig()`